GyanaPrakashSahoo7853/Exploratory_Data_Analysis_EDA/README.md

 ## 🛠️ Technologies Used

-- 🐍 Python 3
+- 🐍 Python 3 – Core programming language used for data analysis and machine learning

-- 📊 Pandas
+- 📊 Pandas – Data manipulation and analysis (DataFrames, cleaning, exploration)

-- ➕ NumPy
+- ➕ NumPy – Numerical operations and array processing

+- 📈 Matplotlib & Seaborn – Data visualization and statistical plotting

-- 📓 Jupyter Notebook
+- 📓 Jupyter Notebook – Interactive coding environment for exploratory workflows

+- 🧠 Scikit-learn – Machine learning algorithms and model evaluation tools

 ---

-## 🧼 Steps for Data Cleaning
+### 🧼 Steps for Data Cleaning

 The following common steps were applied across datasets using **NumPy** and **Pandas**: